 In November of 2022, we decided to cease all operations in China with the exception of a small administrative office, Avalon Shanghai.
 We do not expect nor do we plan that there will be further revenue generated from PRC operations in the foreseeable future.
-Thus, exchange rate fluctuations between RMB and US dollars do not have a material effect on us.
-For the years ended December 31, 2022 and 2021, we had an unrealized foreign currency translation loss of approximately \$48,000 and an unrealized foreign currency translation gain of approximately \$25,000, respectively, because of changes in the exchange rate.
+Thus, exchange rate fluctuations between the RMB and the US dollar do not have a material effect on us.
+For the years ended December 31, 2023 and 2022, we had an unrealized foreign currency translation loss of approximately \$19,000 and \$48,000, respectively, because of changes in the exchange rate.